What is distributed leadership? Definition, traits & best practice

 Encourage the development of leadership skills

-Leadership development programs require a big investment.
+Leadership development programs require significant investment.
 They take time and money and affect employees’ feelings about their work.
 When done well, employees feel valued and empowered.

 Most HR leaders adopt leadership programs that use a mix of methods.
 Resources should be relevant, trusted, and linked to learning goals.
 Too many options can overwhelm learners.
 Keep the program simple, even if senior leaders want to add more.